Tcarlos/Linux-Knowledge-Base/Testcases.md

 the PV on drbd10 which hosts DRBDVG2, which hosts VPSthinpool and the LXC thin volume clients, has 1020MB size and 360M free, so the ammount of data is 660M

-**Check howmuch is the rate of synchronization as was set in the global common file**
+**Check how much is the rate of synchronization as was set in the global common file**

     cat /etc/drbd.d/global_common.conf |grep resync